mantiuk/pwcmp/README.md

 [6] M.H.
 Kedjar, G. Ward, H. Yoo, A. Soudi, T. Akhavan and C. Vazquez, “A Unified Color and Contrast Age-Dependent Visual Content Adaptation”, International Conference on Image Analysis and Processing ‑ ICIAP, 2017, pp. 765-778.

+[7] G. Eilertsen, J. Kronander, G. Denes, R.K.
+Mantiuk and J. Unger, “HDR image reconstruction from a single exposure using deep CNNs”, ACM Transaction on Graphics (Proc.
+SIGGRAPH Asia), 2017, 36(6):178.

+[8] E. Zerman, V. Hulusic, G. Valenzise, R.K.
+Mantiuk and F. Dufaux, “Effect of color space on high dynamic range video compression performance”, 9th International Conference on Quality of Multimedia Experience, QoMEX, 2017.

+[9] V.K.
+Adhikarla, M. Vinkler, D. Sumin, et al., “Towards a quality metric for dense light fields”, In Proceedings of Computer Vision and Pattern Recognition (CVPR), 2017, pp 58-67.

+[10] G. Eilertsen, J. Unger and R.K.
+Mantiuk, “Evaluation of Tone Mapping Operators for HDR Video”, High Dynamic Range Video (book), 2016, pp. 185-207.

+A different version of the software was used in each of the above mentioned publications, which could result in small differences in the scaled results.

 ## License

 MIT